lgaudencio/warsaw-uprising-1944/README.md

 # Warsaw Uprising 1944

-Warsaw Uprising 1944 is a website that will allow users to learn about the 63-day struggle of the Polish people during 1st August to 2nd October 1944, which formed a part of Operation Tempest during World War 2.
+Warsaw Uprising 1944 is a website that will allow users to learn about the 63-day struggle of the Polish people from 1st August to 2nd October 1944, which formed a part of Operation Tempest during World War 2.
 The website is designed to show the user the raw and emotional side of the uprising through quotes, images and videos.
 It will be mainly aimed at history students and all history lovers.
 The live site can be viewed [here](https://lgaudencio.github.io/warsaw-uprising-1944/)

 ![Mockup design of website on various devices](assets/images/mockup-design.png)